 The first formal membership meeting will be at the beginning of each fiscal year with the emphasis to be the announcement of the new goals and projects for the year; and the second to be in June, which is the close of the fiscal year so that we can announce the success of each project, review any issues that the Board should address for the next fiscal year, along with conducting our annual Club ceremonies.
 Officer nominations and elections will be done electronically and Officer Installation and New Member Initiation ceremonies will be held at our formal full membership meeting in June.

-Those interested in becoming members will meet with one of the Co-Presidents, and based on the projects we have going on at the time, will be introduced and brought in to whatever project group or groups they are interested in.
+Those interested in becoming members will meet with either the President or one of the Co-Presidents, and based on the projects we have going on at the time, will be introduced and brought in to whatever project group or groups they are interested in.